 Things to do

 The city also serves as the gateway to Kenai Fjords National Park.
 Created in 1980, Kenai Fjords spreads over 587,000 acres and is crowned by the massive Harding Ice Field from which countless tidewater glaciers pour down into coastal fjords.
-The impressive landscape and an abundance of marine wildlife make the park a major tourist attraction.
-Many visitors take a day cruise along the coast south of Seward to watch glaciers calve into the sea and spot seals, sea lions and whales.
+The impressive landscape and an abundance of marine wildlife makes Seward a favorite jumping off point for whale watching excursions.
+Many visitors take a day cruise along the coast south of Seward to watch glaciers calve into the sea, and look for whales, sea lions and sea otters.
 Another popular attraction in Kenai Fjords National Park is Exit Glacier, which lies just north of town.
 This road-accessible glacier offers an impressive up-close view of the glacier along with information and hiking trails.

 Seward has a large charter fishing fleet that is well developed to take visitors out into Resurrection Bay and further for some of the best angling of any Kenai Peninsula port.
 The main catch is silver salmon that start to appear in July in large schools to feed on candlefish in preparation for the spawning runs at the end of August.
 Other species of interesting to anglers are king salmon, halibut, and rockfish.